PARENT’S ROLE IN ALCOHOL/DRUG PREVENTION

 - Promote and encourage creative social activities without alcohol and other drugs.

 - Not serve alcohol to other people’s children, high school age or younger, or allow young people to bring alcohol or other drugs into our homes.

-- Request and endorse the implementation of comprehensive and meaningful alcohol and drug abuse prevention programs for all four grades.
+- Endorse the implementation of comprehensive and meaningful alcohol and drug abuse prevention programs for all students.